GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/basic_starter_tutorial/11_dip_change_in_segment.md

 Dip change in segment
 =====================

 What we have achieved in the last section was already great, but slabs in the Earth are usually not thought of as straight lines.
-For example near the surface they start with an angle of zero and then dip to maybe 60 degrees.
+For example, near the surface they start with a dip angle of zero and then increase their dip with depth to maybe 60 degrees.
 So, how do we do that in the world builder?

 This is where the array for the `angle` comes in.
 Last time we provided just one value, but we are also allowed to provide two values.
-If you provide two values, the first value is the angle at the top of the segment and the second value is the angle at the bottom of the segment.
+If you provide two values, the first value is the dip angle at the top of the segment and the second value is the dip angle at the bottom of the segment.
 So to achieve this we only need to add a zero before the 60 in the `angle` array.

 ::::::{tab-set}